michael-kitchin/CarND-Traffic-Sign-Classifier-Project/README.md

 Accuracy (Real) = 0.900
 ```

-This reduction in accuracy vs validation/test images suggests a overfitting and/or counter-productive bias in training/validation/test sets.
+This reduction in accuracy vs validation/test images suggests overfitting and/or counter-productive bias in training/validation/test sets.

 #### 4.3 Model Certainty - Softmax Probabilities